Difference Between Medicare and Medicaid

 • Home health care

-It also offers coverage for prescription drugs through Medicare Part D, an optional program available to all Medicare beneficiaries.
+It may also offer coverage for certain prescription drugs through Medicare Part D, an optional program that may be available to some Medicare beneficiaries.

-Medicaid, on the other hand, can cover a wider range of services not covered by Medicare, such as:
+Medicaid, on the other hand, could potentially cover a wider range of services that may not be covered by Medicare, such as:

 • long-term nursing home care